Manuela-Sousa/restassured-example/README.md

 # Rest-Assured Test Automation Project

-This is a **test automation project** built with **Rest-Assured**, designed to help you quickly get started with API testing.
+This is a **test automation project** ready to use built with **Rest-Assured**, designed to help you quickly get started with API testing.
 It provides a ready-to-use framework that you can easily integrate into your own projects.

 ---